 Explains housing promotora Blanca Trujillo of the need: “I have learned more about my community and the increased need for affordable housing.
 For example, the collective power — under the lead of Faith in Action — whereby community members achieved the City’s Senior Operating Subsidy (S.O.S.) at MEDA’s Casa Adelante – 1296 Shotwell.
 I feel blessed and excited to see how we started the advocacy for the construction of Casa Adelante – 1296 Shotwell, with seniors expected to move into the new building early next year.”

-It should be noted that at MEDA and other San Francisco community-based organizations, plus the City’s online DAHLIA housing portal for those who are tech savvy, around 5,000 seniors applied for the 71 units available at Casa Adelante -1296 Shotwell.
+It should be noted that at MEDA and other San Francisco community-based organizations, plus the City’s online DAHLIA housing portal for those who are tech savvy, over 4,300 seniors applied for the 71 units available at Casa Adelante -1296 Shotwell.
 This fact also illustrates the need for affordable housing.

 That’s where MEDA’s Policy & Advocacy team comes in, knowing that affordable and stable housing is an integral piece of building equity through generational family wealth.
 The team works for or against local and statewide measures to ensure the Mission immigrant and low-income Latino community’s best interests are always front of mind with politicians.
 Additionally, leadership is fostered so that San Francisco Latinos are decision-makers and make their voices heard at City Hall and the capitol in Sacramento.